Canine Massage for Arthritis, Hip Dysplasia and other conditions

 After downloading the vet consent form, you will need to fill in the top third with your details and your dog’s details.
 Your vet then needs to complete the bottom part of the form.
 I cannot massage your dog without a fully completed form signed by you and your vet.

-I am based in Whiteley, Hampshire, and have a clinic in my home.
+I am based in Whiteley, Hampshire.

 Flexible appointment locations